mrwm/pin/README.md

 This also happens if all notifications are cleared.
-To prevent this you can *lock* your pins so that the group notification and the individual notes it contains can't be swiped away.
+To prevent this you can *lock* your pins so that the group notification and the individual notes it contains can't be swiped away.[^1]

+## Pin page

+Press and hold on the app icon to open the app shortcut to access a list of all the pins that are available.

+- Tap on an entry to edit the pin
+- Tap and hold to delete the pin

 ## Troubleshooting